To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 Adobe Media Encoder honors timecode information in a source file.
 If the source starts from 00:00:05:00, then the timeline for the item in Adobe Media Encoder also starts from 00:00:05:00, and not from zero.
 This timecode information is included in the encoded output file.

-To revert to an uncropped image, click the icon again.
+To revert to an uncropped image, click the Crop button again.

 Use the options in the Source Scaling menu of the Export Settings dialog for better scaling of source frames within output frames of a different size.